Nakkungu/P5-Building-Machine-Learning-APIs-With-FastAPI/README.md

 - **encoder.joblib**: This file likely stores a saved encoder object used for encoding categorical features in the data.

-- **K Nearest Neighbors_pipeline.joblib, Logistic Regression_pipeline.joblib, Random Forest_pipeline.joblib**: These files are likely serialized pipelines containing different machine learning models trained on the data.
+- **K Nearest Neighbors_pipeline.joblib, Logistic Regression_pipeline.joblib, Random Forest_pipeline.joblib**: These files are  serialized pipelines containing different machine learning models trained on the data.
 The file extensions (.joblib) indicate that these files were created using the scikit-learn library.

 - **main.py**: This script serves as the main entry point for running the machine learning pipeline.